Potter and the

 Even though the Harry Potter series is to be considered one integral story divided into seven parts, the formula and narrative structure is very much the same for every film, The Order of the Phoenix being no exception.
 This fact makes any Harry Potter film largely predictable and unimpulsive, much like the structuring of a James Bond movie.
 On the other hand, the Harry Potter series has the luxury of affording an increasing level of detail and adornment when it comes to characters, schemes and other distinct features of Rowlings comprehensive world.
 Through the fine work of newcomer David Yates, this entry profits more from this said level of detail then any of the previous films, making The Order of the Phoenix a more intricate and accomplished film - especially concerning the plotting.
 This also brings Potter closer to reality, as Yates is able to portray wizards and magic not only as filmatic set pieces, but something that we get the feeling is incorporated into an actual, contemporary setting.

 Sure, Rowlings story still is neither original nor ingenious, but that doesn't matter as much when you've got a well-crafted script turned into a rhythmic, cleverly paced film such as The Order of the Phoenix .
 More importantly, the title character is finally beginning to develop a personality and a psychological profile besides the basic 'I am the hero, therefore I am good'.
 There are some really great segments - such as Harry's inner struggle and the subsequent delve into the past that he shares with Snape, a fine early scene at the Black residence, or most scenes involving Ralph Fiennes as Voldemort (even though the final one has Gandalf vs. Saruman written all over it).
-And not to forget Harry's first kiss, which shows another valueable aspect of this film, the coming off age story, as our main characters are all getting close adulthood.
+And not to forget Harry's first kiss, which shows another valuable aspect of this film, the coming off age story, as our main characters are all getting close adulthood.

 It must be a pleasure for the fans (not to mention the producers) to see that young Mr. Radcliffe is looking his part more than ever, and is growing along with his tasks.
 And Rupert Grint shows yet again that he's a real find in his role as Ron.
-Emma Watson isn't quite of the same caliber, but the filmmakers are mostly able to cover up her self-conscious and overly precocious act.
+Emma Watson isn't quite of the same calibre, but the filmmakers are mostly able to cover up her self-conscious and overly precocious act.
 As for the more renowned performers, both Fiennes, Bonham Carter and Oldman bring that little extra piece of flamboyance to their parts.
 Not to mention Imelda Staunton, who is delightful in a role as far away from her Vera Drake three years ago that her name should become an antonym to typecasting.
 Unfortunately, the film's potentially greatest asset, Gary Oldman, is underused and given mostly flat lines.
 The Sirius Black part, which is reportedly one of the most interesting aspects in the book, is not given the required weight during the course of The Order of the Phoenix, which is a pity, because it would have provided a much more potent foundation for the ending.
 Still, this doesn't change the fact that, with The Order of the Phoenix, the Harry Potter series is finally beginning to look interesting.